 Andrea S. Boyles, PhD

-Andrea S. Boyles received her PhD in Sociology from Kansas State University in 2012, with concentrations in Gender and Criminology.
+Andrea S. Boyles received her PhD in Sociology from Kansas State University, with concentrations in Gender and Criminology.
 Her research interests are social inequality; gender; the intersectionality of race, class, and gender; criminology; incarceration; race, place, and policing; and qualitative methods.

 She has taught a broad series of courses in Anthropology, Sociology and Criminal Justice, ranging from Culture and Communication, Family and Intimate Relationships, and the Sociology of Poverty and Conflict to Policing, Victimology, and Ethics in Criminal Justice.

 Dr. Boyles has also taught inmates and correctional officers within the Missouri prison system and presented research on the effects of incarcerated Black parents on children.
 Currently, her research efforts hinge on the interactive effects of race, place, and policing with a manuscript under contract entitled Too Close for Comfort: Race, Place, and Suburban Policing with the University of California Press.

 Dr. Joseph M. Zlatic, PhD